m4ktub/ds_simulator/README.md

 second-transmitted, under different network conditions and configurations.

+[p_firstmined,std_firstmined,firsttable] = ds_simulator(nodecount,minercount,loopcount,connections,interval,trickle,relay)

+0 < p_firstmined < 1 is the cumulative mean of the proportion of mining nodes
+that will mine tx1 next block when all nodes have seen either tx1 or tx2.

+std_firstmined is the standard deviation of the proportion of mining nodes that will mine tx1 next block when all nodes have seen either tx1 or tx2.

+firsttable is a list of proportion of mining nodes that will mine tx1 for each loop.

 nodecount is the total number of nodes on the network.
 I assume all nodes follow the "default" configuration; variable configurations TODO